Generalized Crossover in Interacting Fermions within the Low-Energy Expansion

-{\it Conclusions.}--- We have addressed the universal crossover within the low-energy expansion involving two interaction parameters, that is, the scattering length $a$ and the effective range $r_{\rm e}$.
+To summarize, we have addressed the generalized crossover within the low-energy expansion involving two interaction parameters, that is, the scattering length $a$ and the effective range $r_{\rm e}$.
 By using the Nozi\`{e}res-Schimitt-Rink (NSR) approach to incorporate effects of strong pairing fluctuations, we predict the superfluid phase transition temperature $T_{\rm c}$ at arbitrary dimensionless parameters $1/(k_{\rm F}a)$ and $r_{\rm e}k_{\rm F}$.
 The crossover of $T_{\rm c}$ from BCS superfluid to molecular BEC can be achieved by changing $r_{\rm e}$ from the positive value to negative one at $1/a\leq 0$.
 In this regime, the positive effective range reduces the effective interaction at the Fermi momentum due to the momentum cutoff $p_{\rm c}\simeq r_{\rm e}^{-1}$.
 In the large-negative-effective-range limit at any finite scattering lengths, $T_{\rm c}$ approaches $T_{\rm LNR}=0.204T_{\rm F}$ which is equivalent to the BEC temperature of diatomic molecules in the presence of thermal excited fermions.
 In addition, the chemical potential $\mu$ at $T=T_{\rm c}$ shifts from the Fermi energy $\varepsilon_{\rm F}$ to zero by decreasing $r_{\rm e}$.
 On the other hand, at $r_{\rm e}>a/2$ with the positive $a$, the effective range expansion breaks down and the physical bound state vanishes, resulting the disappearance of $T_{\rm c}$ and a non-Hermiticity of the model Hamiltonian in this regime.

-In this Letter, we have not considered the effects of the Hartree shift which is of importance in the positive-effective-range region \cite{Pieter1}.
+In this work, we have not considered the effects of the Hartree shift which is of importance in the positive-effective-range region \cite{Pieter1}.
 In particular, it is reported that the Hartree shift with a large positive effective range makes the system thermodynamically unstable at $1/a=0$ \cite{Schonenberg}.
 Furthermore, the Gor'kov-Melik-Barkhudarov (GMB) corrections \cite{GMB} on $T_{\rm c}$ associated with particle-hole fluctuations \cite{Floerchinger,Yu,Ruan,Pisani,Pisani2,Ramanan2} play a significant role especially in the weak-coupling region.
-These are left as future problems. \acknowledgements The author thanks T. Hatsuda and P. Naidon for reading the manuscript and giving useful comments, and Y. Ohashi for useful discussions.
+These are left as future problems. \acknowledgements The author thanks P. Naidon and T. Hatsuda for reading the manuscript and giving useful comments, and S. Endo, Y. Ohashi, and Y. Kondo for stimulating discussions.
 This work was supported by a Grant-in-Aid for JSPS fellows (No.17J03975) and RIKEN iTHEMS program.